TaiwanLeek/app-steambuddy/README.md

 ## Overview

-SteamBuddy pulls data from Steam's API, and make list out of your *favorite played game*.
+SteamBuddy pulls data from Steam's API, and make list out of your *favorite owned game*.
 It will generate *reports* to compare the total play time, favorite games of you and your friends on Steam.

 ## TODO: